josephjaspers/blackcat_tensors/docs/methods.md

 ```
 #### Algorithms
 Algorithms are not implemented by BCT.
 They are forwarded to the standard library or thrust implementation.
-The purpose of BC::Algorithms is to automatically forward to the correct implementation by detecting how the memory of a tensor was allocated at compile time.
+The purpose of bc::Algorithms is to automatically forward to the correct implementation by detecting how the memory of a tensor was allocated at compile time.
 ```
 for_each
 count